 3.2 C runtime limitations

-As Hollywood plugins on AmigaOS are loaded using LoadSeg() they do not contain the C compiler's runtime library startup code and there is no standardized way of executing the constructor and destructor functions of your C compiler's runtime library from a Hollywood plugin.
-This means that you won't be able to use any functions from the ANSI C runtime that require the compiler constructor or destructor code.
-Instead, you either have to call into AmigaOS API functions directly or you can use the C runtime functions that Hollywood makes available to your plugin in CRTBase that is passed to your InitPlugin() function.
+As Hollywood plugins on AmigaOS are loaded using LoadSeg() they do not execute the C compiler's runtime library constructor and destructor code automatically which means that many functions from the C runtime which depend on the C runtime constructor/destructor code won't work.
+In order to be able to use these functions, you must make sure your plugin executes the C runtime's constructor and destructor code manually.
+Alternatively, you can use the C runtime functions that Hollywood makes available to your plugin in CRTBase that is passed to your InitPlugin() function.

-Here is a list of functions that typically require the constructor and destructor code of your C compiler and therefore cannot be used from Hollywood plugins.
-Depending on your compiler, there may be more functions which cannot be used:
+Here is a list of functions that typically require the constructor and destructor code of your C compiler and therefore cannot be used from Hollywood plugins without manually running the C runtime ctor/dtor code:

 Memory allocation functions